tbone78flag/user-behvaior-analytics-dashboard/README.md

 ## 🙋‍♀️ About Me

 I'm an aspiring software developer with a passion for data and clean UI/UX.
 This was my first full project combining analysis, interactivity, and deployment!
 This was my first go at a project utilizing Python.
+I’ve worked in management for 8+ years.
+I wanted to bring that experience into tech by building a dashboard that analyzes user behavior and decision-making.
+I first got started utlizing basic Excel spreadsheets to anazlyze data.
+I wanted to see how I could go further to make something more interactive, visually stimulating, and get myself more working experience with Python.

 📧 Contact: tristanpacheco9@gmail.com
 🔗 LinkedIn: [linkedin.com/in/findtristanp](https://linkedin.com/in/findtristanp)